floooh/sokol/README.md

 These are the internal parts of the Oryol C++ framework rewritten in pure C as standalone header-only libs.

+Sample code is in a separate repo: https://github.com/floooh/sokol-samples

 ### Why C:

 - easier integration with other languages
-- easier integration into existing projects
+- easier integration into other projects
 - allows even smaller program binaries than Oryol

-Sokol will be less convenient to use than Oryol, but that's ok since the Sokol headers are intended to be low-level building blocks.
+Sokol will be a bit less convenient to use than Oryol, but that's ok since the Sokol headers are intended to be low-level building blocks.

 Eventually Oryol will just be a thin C++ layer over Sokol.